velatech/vela-ussd-android/README.md

 ```

 #### Fragment Usage
-Like for Activity, to carry out `USSD` processing in a `Fragment ` or `DialogFragment` you need to extent the `USSDFragment` or `USSDDialogFrament` accordinly and overide the neccessary methods.
+Like for Activity, to carry out `USSD` processing in a `Fragment ` or `DialogFragment` you need to extend the `USSDFragment` or `USSDDialogFrament` accordingly and override the necessary methods.

 #### Fragment
 Java